izanmubarak/Cryptora/README.md

 - **Look up cryptocurrencies.** Find the price (and other useful data) of thousands of cryptocurrencies, just by typing the name or the shorthand abbreviation.
 - **Get historical data.** Find the low, high, opening, and closing price of thousands of cryptocurrencies on a given date, as well as the market capitalization.
+- **See global statistics.** See statistics across all cryptocurrencies, including the global market cap, Bitcoin's percentage share of the global market cap, the number of active currencies, and more.
 - **Get real-time exchange data from GDAX.** See the trading price of Bitcoin, Litecoin, Ethereum, and Bitcoin Cash on GDAX, one of the leading cryptocurrency exchanges.
 - **Calculations made easy.** Instantly convert cryptocurrency amounts to U.S. dollars, and vice versa.
 - **Browse the latest cryptocurrency news.** Read and share the 10 latest headlines from Coindesk.com.